YU000jp/logseq-plugin-left-sidebar-enhance/readme.md

          > ⚠️May cause issues with small windows
       1. Type B (Recommended): Opens when mouse is placed on the leftmost column

-3. Date Selector
-   - Enable/disable date selector feature in left sidebar
-   > Not supported in Logseq db version

-4. Page Outline (Table of contents) Feature
+1. Page Outline (Table of contents) Feature
    - Enable/disable Page Outline feature
    - Open as zoom page by default
      > If disabled, Ctrl+Click for zoom page view